decentralized-identity/keri/docs/Q-and-A.md

 ## What do I need a self-signing identifier for?
 Often it is an efficiecy measure where the identifier includes the signature as your `content-addressable hash`.\
 _(SamMSmith)_

+## What do I need a non-transferable identifier for, as KERI supports transferable identifiers?
+Its use is different.
+Many applications of self-certifying identifiers only require temporary use after which the identifier is abandoned.
+These are called ephemeral identifiers.
+Other applications may only attach a limited amount of value to the identifier such that replacing the identifier is not onerous.\
+Because a non-transferable (ephemeral) identifier is not recoverable in the event of compromise, the only recourse is to replace the identifier with another identifier.
+In some applications this may be preferable, given the comparable simplicity of maintaining key state.\
+In either of these cases a non-transferable self-certifying identifier is sufficient.

 # Q&A section Event logs